 There is an existing ecosystem of mutual support within Dundee’s active community, which relies on kindness, trust and interpersonal relationships.
-People are generous with their time and keen to support each other through sharing local knowledge, professional insights and access to resources, opportunities and people.
+People are generous with their time, and are keen to support each other through sharing local knowledge, professional insights and access to resources, opportunities and people.

-By running this peer-to-peer support project, we want to make this informal sharing ecology more visible, open and fair, and support our Amps Community to learn from each other and collectively generate ideas for a better, more inclusive and sustainable future!
+By running this peer-to-peer support project, we want to make this informal sharing ecology more visible, open and fair.
+We’ll support our Amps community in learning from each other and collectively generating ideas for a better, more inclusive and sustainable future!

-By becoming an Amps supporter and taking part in this creative sharing project, you will be able to swap small favours and arrange informal conversations with each other to share your experienced-based knowledge and skills, benefit from constructive feedback on specific projects, discuss a topic that matters to you, or simply connect with someone new.
+By becoming an Amps supporter and taking part in this creative sharing project, you’ll be able to swap small favours and arrange informal conversations with each other.
+You can share your experienced-based knowledge and skills, benefit from constructive feedback on specific projects, discuss a topic that matters to you, or simply connect with someone new.

-Using the timebanking model, in which time is the currency and everyone’s time, knowledge and ideas are valued equally – we believe that exchanging time and information will create value in our place.
-In this sharing economy model (as opposed to volunteering), the time that you are not using for yourselves can be donated to others.
+Using the timebanking model—in which time is the currency and everyone’s time, knowledge and ideas are valued equally—we believe that exchanging time and information will create value in our place.
+In this sharing economy model (as opposed to volunteering), the time that you don’t use for yourselves can be donated to others.

 Ampersand+ is a peer-to-peer support project that enables Amps to share their knowledge, experience, insights, skills and ideas, through time-based exchanges.

-As a fellow Amps, you can arrange informal conversations with other Amps to:
+As an Amp, you can arrange informal conversations with fellow Amps to:

-– share your local knowledge, project-based or lived experience;
+– share local knowledge, project-based or lived experience;

 – talk your idea/project through and get feedback from peers;